Nick Gross

-Nicholas William Gross (born July 19, 1988) is an American entrepreneur, musician and founder of the Find Your Grind education platform.
-Gross founded the band girlfriends together with Travis Mills in 2020.
+Nicholas William Gross (born 19 July 1988) is an American entrepreneur, musician, and the founder of the Find Your Grind education platform.
+Gross founded the band Girlfriends together with Travis Mills in 2020.
 He is also a member of Goldfinger.

 Early life

-Gross grew up in Laguna Beach, California, the only son of Bill H. Gross and his second wife Sue, and began playing the drums around age seven.
+Gross grew up in Laguna Beach, California, the only son of billionaire American investor Bill H. Gross and his second wife Sue, and began playing the drums around age seven.
 He started a career as a drummer and in subsequent years was the drummer for bands Open Air Stereo and Half the Animal.
-With Open Air Stereo Gross took part in the reality show Laguna Beach: The Real Orange County.
+With Open Air Stereo, Gross took part in the reality show Laguna Beach: The Real Orange County.
 The band later signed with Epic Records.

 In 2009, Gross launched STRZ Enterprises, a record studio and record label.

 Career

+Gross Labs

+In 2018, Gross founded Gross Labs as parent company of investments, Find Your Grind and Big Noise, among others.
+Gross Labs invested in X Games, 100 Thieves, BuzzFeed, DraftKings, among others.

+In 2019 Gross led a series A funding of $10.8 million for ReKTGlobal.

+In October 2024, Gross invested in TMRW Sports and Los Angeles Golf Club, among others via Brekky Golf Company, a holding company founded by Gross and Sean Maher.

+Find Your Grind

+In 2015, Nick and Natasha Gross founded the Find Your Grind Foundation to support disadvantaged young people.

+In September 2015, Find Your Grind Foundation collaborated with Anaheim Ducks to start the Find Your Grind Hockey Scholarship Program.

+In 2018, Gross founded Find Your Grind as an education platform with free online curriculum for students.
+Celebrity mentors included Tony Hawk, Monique Coleman and Will.i.am.

+In 2021, FYG Foundation partnered with the Tiger Woods Foundation to give more students access to the education platform.

+In April 2025, Gross was appointed by the TGR Foundation to its board of governors.